posted by AHIP

 It also offers fitness center access for all employees at no charge.
 The secure bicycle parking and shower and locker facilities make it easy for employees to incorporate fitness into the workday.
-Similar to USAA, they also offer an incentive program that rewards participants with reduced health insurance premiums.
+Similar to USAA, it also offers an incentive program that rewards participants with reduced health insurance premiums.

-What all three health plans have in common is that they designed programs that suit their corporate culture, consistently emphasize the importance of employee wellness, and have achieved measurable results.
+What all three health insurance providers have in common is that they designed programs that suit their corporate culture, consistently emphasize the importance of employee wellness, and have achieved measurable results.